Blog

 SIBOS

-SIBOS, organized annually by SWIFT, moves to Miami for the first time for its September 28–October 1, 2026 edition.
-It's the event for senior operations, technology, and correspondent-banking leaders at global financial institutions — less flashy than Money20/20, but deeper on infrastructure, settlement, and cross-border payment rails.
+SIBOS, organized annually by SWIFT, lands at the Miami Beach Convention Center for September 28–October 1, 2026 – the first Miami edition.
+It's the event for senior operations, technology, and correspondent-banking leaders at global financial institutions – less flashy than Money20/20, but deeper on infrastructure, settlement, and cross-border payment rails.
+Teams selling payments infrastructure often also evaluate MWC Barcelona 2026 (March 2–5), where telcos, cloud providers, and mobile payments vendors cluster earlier in the season.
 Attendance skews heavily toward the institutions that actually move money at scale.

 Who attends: Correspondent banking, payments infrastructure, and technology leaders at global banks Best for: Infrastructure and rails-level partnerships, enterprise deals with global banks